Hardcover ISBN: 9781503629202

 About the author

-Greggor Mattson, PhD, is Professor and Chair of Sociology at Oberlin College.
-He is the author of The Cultural Politics of European Prostitution Reform (2016).
-His work has appeared in the Annual Review of Sociology, as well as in Slate, Literary Hub, Belt Magazine, and The Daily Beast.
+Greggor Mattson, PhD, is an author and Professor of Sociology at Oberlin College & Conservatory where he teaches courses on sexuality, nightlife, and cities.
+He is the author of The Cultural Politics of European Prostitution Reform: Governing Loose Women (2016).
+His work has appeared in the Annual Review of Sociology, as well as in Slate, Literary Hub, Business Insider, and The Daily Beast.

 "A fun, thoughtful, and nuanced examination of the past, present, and future roles of the 'gay bar' as the demand for and economics of queer community space wildly in flux."